CodeKoshka/ETICKETCONCERT/README.md

 If the program shutdown or crashes the password resets back to default making the program vulnerable if they know the default password

 # 7. Single Concert Support
 The system is limited to managing only one concert at a time.
-There’s no functionality to handle multiple concerts simultaneously, such as managing tickets, dates, or artists for several events.
+There’s no functionality to handle multiple concerts simultaneously, such as managing tickets, time, dates, or artists for several events.